17th workshop on

 The registration fee includes: dinner on Thursday, lunch on Friday, lunch on Saturday and coffee breaks.

-Keynote speaker: Mogens Fosgerau
+Keynote speaker: Prateek Bansal

-University of Copenhagen
+National University of Singapore,

 Venue

 The workshop will take place at Ecole Polytechnique Fédérale de Lausanne.
-Room: INF 019 [Click for the map]

 Restaurants